 Programs and Strategies

 As part of the college’s efforts to become carbon neutral, energy use reduction is a key component.
-More than 60% of the campus’s greenhouse gas emissions are produced through energy production and use.

 The College has reduced or eliminated greenhouse gas emissions through the following programs and strategies: